Thursday, July 31, 2008

 - Let it marinade for at least 4 hours in the fridge.

-r.
+- Heat grill, or pan.
+Cook ribs until it has some crisp and char.
 Try not to flip the ribs too often.
 Just flip once, when one side is nicely grilled, flip to the other side.

 - Garnish with chopped scallions.